simonmayer90/simonmayer90/README.md

 ### Hi there, I'm Simon 👋

-I am a Data Scientist with a background in electrial engineering and information technology (B.Eng.).
+I am a Software Engineer with a background in electrial engineering and information technology (B.Eng.).
 You can reach me per email at simon.mayer90 [at] gmail [dot] com.

 <!--
 **simonmayer90/simonmayer90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.